Image by TheHungryDudes

 Herbs

-Most of our herbs are used in teas or ointments.
-Since I discovered doTERRA essential oils last year, we use herbs less often and use essential oils for the bulk of our healthcare.
+Most of our herbs are used in teas or ointments, like The Balm.
+Since I discovered essential oils, we use herbs less often and use essential oils for the bulk of our healthcare.

 However, I still infuse calendula, comfrey and marshmallow root in healing ointments and we make herbal teas to soothe upset tummies or help us get sleepy before bed.